Rectovaginal fistula: Treatment

 After diagnosing rectovaginal fistula, it is best to wait for around three months to allow the inflammation to subside.
 For low fistulae, a vaginal approach is best, while an abdominal repair would be necessary for a high fistula at the posterior fornix.A circular incision is made around the fistula and vagina is separated from the underlying rectum with a sharp circumferential dissection.
 The entire fistulous tract, along with a small rim of rectal mucosa is incised.
 The rectal wall is then closed extramucosally.

 Most rectovaginal fistulas will need surgery to fix.
-Medications such as antibiotics and Infliximab might be prescribed to help close the rectovaginal fistula or prepare for surgery.
+Medications such as antibiotics and Infliximab may be prescribed to help close the rectovaginal fistula or prepare for surgery.